 That isn’t even counting the fact that when complicated situations come up, players like to spend a long time discussing their options.
-To an extent this is reasonable, as their characters are likely to be much more prepared for any given adventure situation than the player is.
+This is reasonable to an extent, as their characters are likely to be much more prepared for any given adventure situation than the player is.
 However, the more complicated a situation is, the more likely you are to find yourself waiting while the players figure out who should go where.
 Sometimes this happens multiple times in an encounter and sometimes it takes an hour.

 The end result is almost always something that takes the entire night.
 This is fine if you’re ready for it, but if your gaming group plays at night you might want to brew coffee or RedBull for everyone.
 And I hear you there saying “You can’t brew RedBull!”
 To which I reply “Don’t tell me what I can and can’t do!
 You’re not the boss of me!”
 However, if you can’t brew RedBull because you’re a quitter or a coward then you can also buy it at the store.